openbaton/docs/docs/nfvo-configuration.md

 nfvo.delete.all-status = true
 ```

-**MONITORING:** Openbaton allows the monitoring of the VNFs via Zabbix.
-If you want to use this feature, install and configure Zabbix server following the guide at this page [Zabbix server configuration][zabbix-server-configuration].
+**MONITORING:** Openbaton allows the monitoring of the VMs on top of which the VNFs are exeucting via an external monitoring system.
+At the moment Zabbix is the monitoring system supported.
+If you want to enable it, you need first to install and configure Zabbix server following the guide at this page [Zabbix server configuration][zabbix-server-configuration].
 Once the Zabbix server is correctly configured and running, you only need to add following property.
-Every time a new Network Service is instantiated, each VNFC (VM) is automatically registered to the Zabbix server.

 ```properties
 nfvo.monitoring.ip = the Zabbix server ip
 ```
+Every time a new Network Service is instantiated, each VNFC (VM) is automatically registered to the Zabbix server.

 These are other parameters for configuring the NFVO's behaviour:
 ```properties